jscheid/prettier.el/README.md

 better opportunity to work its magic.

-Additional features include first-class support for reformatting remote files via `tramp-mode' and wide integration with other major modes.
+Additional features include first-class support for reformatting remote files via `tramp-mode` and wide integration with other major modes.

 This is not the official Prettier integration for Emacs.
 The official